LetiziaR/armacell-pytorch/README.md

 ## Acknowledgments
-We wish to express our gratitude to prof Rügamer and dr Schiele for providing guidance and support.
+We wish to express our gratitude to Dr. Schiele and Prof. Rügamer for providing guidance and support.
+The code base is based on the orignal implementation of the ARMA cell in TensorFlow, which can be found at the [armacell](https://github.com/phschiele/armacell_paper) repository.
+We also thank the authors for their open-sourced code.

 ## License